Saptarshi-Saha-1996/Noise-Abduction-for-Counterfactuals/german_credit_data_experiment/README.md

     - `nfs.py`: model that doesn't use pre-abduction and infers all the noises in abduction
     - `transforms.py`: few normalizing flows architecure
 - `infer.py`: script for inference
-- `inference.txt`: recorded associative power  and inference time (negligible time difference in our case)
+- `inference.txt`: recorded associative power of the models used in inference and inference time (negligible time difference in our case)
 - `plotter.py`: script for creating plots.
 It requires the directoy containing 24 counterfactual files (in csv format) like 'datasets/counterfactuals' . see `visuals.ipynb`.
 -  `train_infer.ipynb`: we run the training and inference scripts for different models from this jupyter notebook.
 One can use the similar commands in terminal also.
 - `train.py`: script for training a model.